 This programme provides those working in the post 14 education and training sector with the opportunity to develop their professional and academic knowledge and skills.
 It is continually assessed through assignments and research studies.
-You will attend four Saturday schools, usually in York or Huddersfield, have online support and tutorial support at College.
-Students achieve an ordinary degree through part-time study over two years or an Honours Degree through part-time study over three years.
+You will attend four Saturday schools in Huddersfield, have online support and tutorial support at college.

 - Advanced professional practice

 - Improving teaching and learning

 - Major study

 Application is through our online application form.

 Applications for the year you wish to study open in September the year before.
 We continue to accept applications through to the September you wish to start with us, provided we have spaces available and the course remains open.

 Two or three years part-time.
 This consists of Saturday schools based at the University of Huddersfield, in centre support and online support.

 This course will allow you to progress in your chosen career in post 14 teaching.
 It will enable you to pursue promotion to a higher level, such as course or curriculum leader.

 Please use the following links to learn more about our policies and procedures.